CheckPointSW/Karta/README.md

 https://karta.readthedocs.io/

 ## Installation (Python 3 & IDA >= 7.4)
-For the latest versions, using Python 3, simply git clone the repository and run the ```setup.py install``` script.
+For the latest versions, using Python 3, simply git clone the repository and run ```pip3 install .```.
 Python 3 is supported since versions v2.0.0 and above.

 ## Installation (Python 2 & IDA < 7.4)